Neptune Blog

 7. F1 Score

-F1 score is the harmonic mean of Recall and Precision, therefore it balances out the strengths of each.
+The F1 score is the harmonic mean of Recall and Precision, therefore it balances out the strengths of each.
 It’s useful in cases where both recall and precision can be valuable – like in the identification of plane parts that might require repairing.
 Here, precision will be required to save on the company’s cost (because plane parts are extremely expensive) and recall will be required to ensure that the machinery is stable and not a threat to human lives.

-F1 Score = 2 * ((precision * recall) / (precision + recall))
+F1 Score = 2 * (precision * recall) / (precision + recall))

 8. AUC-ROC

-ROC curve is a plot of true positive rate (recall) against false positive rate (TN / (TN+FP)).
+The ROC curve is a plot of the true positive rate (recall) against the false positive rate (TN / (TN+FP)).
 AUC-ROC stands for Area Under the Receiver Operating Characteristics and the higher the area, the better the model performance.
 If the curve is somewhere near the 50% diagonal line, it suggests that the model randomly predicts the output variable.

 Again, you can compare each of those metrics in Neptune.